-Sony's a7R series has long been respected for offering extremely high levels of resolution (the highest available in a full frame camera, in fact), along with a range of advanced features that make it the workhorse of choice for a wide range of applications.
-Now in its fifth generation, the a7R is quite refined and can satisfy the needs of many users.
-This great video review takes a look at the camera and the sort of performance and image quality you can expect from it in practice.
+The Sony a7R line of mirrorless cameras has long been popular for offering some of the highest levels of resolution available in a full frame camera in tandem with a wide range of features that make it suitable for many different genres and applications.
+We have now reached the line's fifth generation, and the a7R V brings with it some of the company's latest advancements and capabilities.
+This excellent video review takes a look at the camera and the sort of image quality and performance you can expect from it in usage.

-Coming to you from DPReview TV, this excellent video review takes a look at the Sony a7R V mirrorless camera.
-The a7R V comes with the same 61-megapixel sensor as the a7R IV, but it still comes with a range of upgrades and added features, including:
+Coming to you from Benj Haisch, this great video review takes a look at the Sony a7R V mirrorless camera and how it compares to the a7R IV.
+Though they share the same 61-megapixel sensor, the a7R V has an appreciable gamut of new features and upgrades, including:

-- Pixel Shift mode for creating 240-megapixel images, now with built-in motion compensation
+- Pixel Shift mode for 240-megapixel images, with built-in motion compensation

-- 26- and 15-megapixel reduced resolutions image options downsampled from 61 megapixels for improved quality and noise performance, reduced post-processing demands, and lower storage needs
+- 26- and 15-megapixel reduced resolutions image options downsampled from 61 megapixels for better quality and noise performance, reduced storage demands, and easier post-processing

-All in all, the a7R V looks like quite a capable and well-balanced camera.
+Altogether, the a7R V looks like quite a capable camera.
 Check out the video above for the full rundown.